 Bicyclists must stop at red lights and stop signs and should ride with the flow of traffic.
 Pedestrians should obey signals and cross at intersections and crosswalks.

-Never assume that because you have the right of way drivers (and particularly truck and bus drivers) will see you and yield for you.
+Never assume that because you have the right of way, drivers (particularly truck and bus drivers) will see you and yield for you.

 6. Stay Alert and Undistracted